-The little Castle at Laksevåg.
+The small Castle at Laksevåg.

 We are very happy to present this beautiful classical summer house to our visitors.
 In the 1700s, Bergen was a large, busy and rich city.
 The city’s upper classes adopted trends from the continent and established elaborate, aristocratic homes in the countryside.
 By 1800 one would find around 70 of these summer houses in the countryside surrounding Bergen, and Damsgård was the most stunning.